 Share this Post

 I’m a Midwestern girl.
-I grew up in a small town in Illinois, went to college in Iowa, and took frequent trips to northern Wisconsin throughout my life, including the multi-state road trip from Texas to Wisconsin that I completed earlier this month.
+I grew up in a small town in Illinois, went to college in Iowa where there is lots of corn, and took frequent trips to northern Wisconsin throughout my life, including the multi-state road trip from Texas to Wisconsin that I completed earlier this month.

 During the many hours in the car, I reflected on the ubiquitous presence of corn growing alongside the roadside and how it is used.
 From the farm fresh sweet corn to packaged snacks in convenience stores to fuel at the gas pumps, corn makes its way into a wide variety of foods and goods we consume.